 1. Scope: Data science is a broader field encompassing many activities, including data collection, data cleaning, data analysis, data visualization, and the development of data-driven solutions.
 It is focused on deriving actionable insights from data to support decision-making.

-3. Techniques: Data science involves many techniques, including statistical analysis, data visualization, exploratory data analysis (EDA), and machine learning.
+3. Techniques: Data science involves many techniques, including statistical analysis, visualization, exploratory data analysis (EDA), and machine learning.
 It goes beyond machine learning to include data engineering, data integration, and domain expertise.

 4. Skills: Data scientists need a diverse skill set, including data cleaning, statistical analysis, data visualization, and domain-specific knowledge.
 They may also have expertise in machine learning but are not solely focused on it.